0xilis/libshortcutsign/docs/resign_shortcut_with_new_aa.md

-# resign_shortcut_prologue
+# resign_shortcut_with_new_aa
-Resign the AEA prologue from a signed shortcut.
+Resign the signed shortcut with a new or current Apple Archive.

 ```c
 int resign_shortcut_with_new_aa(uint8_t *aeaShortcutArchive, void *archivedDir, size_t aeaShortcutArchiveSize, size_t *newSize, void *privateKey);